salilab/saliweb/doc/modules/frontend.rst

       relative to the job directory, not an absolute path.

+.. exception:: AccessDeniedError(message)

+   This exception is raised if the end user does not have permission to view a page.

 .. exception:: InputValidationError(message)

-   This exception is used to report failures with job submission from within :meth:`~saliwebfrontend.get_submit_page` or functions it calls.
+   This exception is typically used to report failures with job submission (due to invalid user input) from within :meth:`~saliwebfrontend.get_submit_page` or functions it calls.
 These errors are handled by reporting them to the user and asking them to fix their input accordingly.